Board of Young Professionals

 Please Join Us:

 We are a constantly growing group.
-If you are interested in learning more about becoming a member of the Board of Young Professionals, please contact Edith Avila Olea to request a packet of information.
-Edith can be reached at 815-724-1220.
+If you are interested in learning more about becoming a member of the Board of Young Professionals, please call 815-723-3405to request a packet of information.
 We promise that the process for membership will be painless!

 Recruit a Friend

 The people who know what we need most are our members.
 We look to you to bring on the next wave of new members to continue in our mission.
-Contact Edith Avila Olea at 815-724-1220 and she will initiate contact to bring your friend or family member onto the Board of Young Professionals.
-If you have any questions or would like to request an informational packet about the Board of Young Professionals, you may contact Edith Avila Olea, by filling out the contact form below.
+Call 815-723-3405 and we will initiate contact to bring your friend or family member onto the Board of Young Professionals.
+If you have any questions or would like to request an informational packet about the Board of Young Professionals, please fill out the contact form below.